dockerimages/custom-build/README.md

 # panda-build-image
-The Build image is based on node:latest which is based on debian bullseye including dev tools as of time of writing middle 2024.
+The Build image is based on node:latest which is based on debian bookworm including dev tools as of time of writing middle 2024.

 it includes a node entrypoint.js written in nodejs that supports the following ENV variables. on container execution.
 All none NodeJS Related Environment variables also get hornored and used on image build it self.